OrlMat/CarND-SIP/notes/model-notes.md

 #### 4.3 Train Models

-We retrain the model the new labels none and red.
+We retrain several models with:
++ 2 labels:RN / RedNone
++ 3 labels:RYN / RedYellowNone
++ 4 labels:RYGN / RedYellowGreenNone

 We use a mix of images from simulator Udacity and from real (rosbag).
 + Number of Images:
-  + none : 2219
+  + none : ~1500
-  + red : 911
+  + red : ~1200
+  + yello : ~1200
+  + green : ~1200

 + Optimizer : GradientDescentOptimizer with a low learning rate.

-**We get a final test accuracy of 94.5%**
+We get a final test accuracies of:
++ Model with 2 labels : 94.5%
++ Model with 3 labels : **97.4%**
++ Model wiht 4 labels : 94.4%

 ### 5. Optimize Models (Speed, size)